fe-data/fe-docs/docs/usage/events.rst

    Use a seating plan.
 Works together with `Seats tab`_.
 **Webhooks**
    Whether or not webhooks are enabled for this event.
-See also :doc:`Webhooks </advanced/webhooks>` **Terms html**
+See also :doc:`Webhooks </advanced/webhooks>` **Reload on exit**
+   If an exit scan is done, stock is increased by 1 if this flag is set.
+   You can compare it with a car park that is full.
+As soon as a car leaves the car park, there is space for a new car.
+**Tracking**
+   Use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ for sporting events in particular to enable participants to signal checkpoints on the route in the App and possibly upload them to the server when they are passed.
+   Works together with `Tracking tab`_.
+**Terms html**
    If this field is not empty, then this is shown at the bottom of the order page as a checkbox.
 The user must check this in order to place the order.
 If you work with links (see screenshot above), always target a new window.
 Only the following html-tags are allowed: ``<a>``, ``<b>``, ``<i>`` and ``<u>``.
 **Redirect after booking**